remonlam/docker-wordpress-arm/README.md

 ## Storage requirements
-Because some files are shared between the wordpress and nginx container, it's required to have a shared directory for both containers.
+Because some files are shared between the wordpress and nginx container, it's required to have a shared directory for both containers. <br>
 For testing this could be done on for example your notebook/desktop but even better if you have a NAS or NFS server running in the network is to store the files on a NAS.

 ### Directory structure;
-In the example commands shown here below the directory structure is created in the home folder.
+In the example commands shown here below the directory structure is created in the home folder. <br>
 The prefer way is to store this somewhere else, but for testing this is fine.
 - mariadb [/home/[user]/shared/mariadb
 - wordpress [/home/[user]/shared/mariadb